ladaliubisheva/master_thesis/README.md

 Hardware Requirements:

-Google Colab Free: Sufficient for experimentation Google Colab Pro: Recommended for faster execution and larger datasets The code automatically detects and uses GPU when available in Colab
+Google Colab Free: Sufficient for experimentation Google Colab Pro: Recommended for faster execution
+The code automatically detects and uses GPU when available in Colab

 ## Reproducing results